-- The Plan contracts with and pays a vendor to provide SSDIB assistance for you and notifies them of your disability that has lasted for at least five (5) months; OR - If t elect to hire an attorney not under contract with the Company the fee allowance used to offset any overpayment balance shall be equivalent to the maximum amount the Company would have paid a contracted vendor under Subsection 4.13(d)(i) above, but no more than \$6,000 (or the maximum the Social Security Administration is allowed to withhold by law).
+- The Plan contracts with and pays a vendor to provide SSDIB assistance for you and notifies them of your disability that has lasted for at least five (5) months; OR - If you elect to hire an attorney not under contract with the Company the fee allowance used to offset any overpayment balance shall be equivalent to the maximum amount the Company would have paid a contracted vendor but no more than \$6,000 (or the maximum the Social Security Administration is allowed to withhold by law).
 Reasonable attorney's fees will be used to reduce any outstanding overpayment balance only.